openfun/openshift-docker/README.md

 described in the previous section and will push this new image to the DockerHub public repository.

-> You will need to create a DockerHub account first and log in via the
+> You will need to create a DockerHub account first and log in via the `docker
-> `docker login` command.
+> login` command.

+### Continuous Integration and Delivery

+To make sure our release process is reproducible, we have automated image build and publication using CircleCI.

+Our building strategy follows:

+1. All services are constantly build when a new pull request is proposed and the related branch merged to `master`.
+2. We publish a new image to DockerHub when the git repository is tagged with a tag matching the following pattern: `<service>-<version>`, _e.g._
+   `nginx-1.13`.
+3. We publish all images to DocherHub when the git repository is tagged with a tag matching the following pattern: `all-<date>`, _e.g._ `all-20180423`.

 ## Adding a new service